HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 front-end development.
 Before they came around, every browser did things differently, and it could be a soul-destroying enterprise to get things to look consistent across platforms.
 By 2013, the Web Standards Project was able to close its doors, claiming victory.
-The innovation and improvement we're used to seeing these days in the CSS and JavaScript standards wouldn't have been possible without them.
+The innovation and improvement we're used to seeing every year in the CSS and JavaScript standards wouldn't have been possible without them.

 There are a couple of key principles that they got web developers like me to internalize like they